JediVision-Software/jedi-js-temple/README.md

-# jedi-js-temple
+# jdv-temple-javascript
-Welcome to Jedi JavaScript Temple — JavaScript Proofs of Concepts repository.
+Welcome to JDV JavaScript Temple — JavaScript Proofs of Concepts repository.
 May the force be with you.

 <p align="center">
 	<img src="https://github.com/jedivision-software/jdv-temple-javascript/blob/master/img/jedi-js-temple.jpg?raw=true" alt=""/>